benkoppe/bear-trak-backend/go-server/README.md

 docker compose up --build
 ```

+This docker compose is only for running locally.
+For production, we use the main `docker-stack.yml`.

 ## OpenAPI Code Generation

 The OpenAPI spec file [openapi.yaml](/go-server/openapi.yaml) is the source of truth for this backend.
 Both the client and server sides are generated from this configuration file.